 Wrap the braising or roasting pan very tightly with several layers of heavy-duty aluminum foil (remember: you want as tight a seal as possible), and return to the oven.

-Roast the lamb for an additional two hours, and resist the temptation to open the foil and check on it until the two hours is up because you'll increase the risk of the meat becoming too tough.
+Roast the lamb for an additional two hours, and resist the temptation to open the foil and check on it until the two hours are up because you'll increase the risk of the meat becoming too tough.

 Transfer the lamb shanks to a serving platter, and spoon over the juices, garlic cloves, and rosemary.

 - The soft garlic cloves can be squeezed out of their skins and spread on the lamb.
 This will add a wonderful, more intense flavor.